 This is why collecting and sorting receipts is so important: these records are not so easy to recover for tax purposes if lost.

 Truly, freelancers and small business owners have enough going on without the hassle of organizing receipts, keeping records of documents, and filing taxes.
 But, while they cannot repeal this necessity, they can at least control how much time and effort it should take to organize/file their taxes.
 For those who cannot afford to retain the services of a live accountant, an expense tracking organizer provides the best way to reduce hoarding receipts and stress.
+Try a 14 day free trial on the house.
 To name just a few reasons:

 Bonsai Tax's receipt scanning app streamlines record-keeping into a simple, user-friendly process that allows you to access and cross-reference your receipts without breaking into a sweat.